yqiuu/spectuner/docs/source/index.rst

 * `Matplotlib <https://matplotlib.org/>`__
 * `Pandas <https://pandas.pydata.org/>`__

-You may also be familiar with YAML, a human-readable data serialization format that is often used for configuration files.
+You may also be familiar with `jupyter notebook<https://jupyter.org/>` and YAML, a human-readable data serialization format that is often used for configuration files.

 .. toctree::
    :maxdepth: 1